 Versatile and less dramatic, the short faux hawk features a short back and short sides with slightly longer hair on top.
 The hair is often strategically tousled in the front, usually with the help of a powerful hair gel or high-hold pomade.
 Go easy on the product!
 Too much will leave you with sharp spikes rather than an artfully messed-up ‘do.

-Like any other hair type, straight hair has its pros and cons.
-If you’re still struggling to pump up your thin strands, check out tips on how men can add more volume to their hair.
-With the right products and a better blow dryer, you might be surprised at how much lift your hair can get.
+With the right products and a better blow dryer, you might be surprised at how much lift your hair can get!

 You May Also Like: